tcltk/tklib/modules/scrollutil/README.txt

 Scrollutil_tile.
-The main difference between the two is that Scrollutil_tile enables the tile-based, theme-specific appearance of scrollarea, scrollsync, and scrollableframe widgets, and provides the themed scrollednotebook widget; this package requires Tcl/Tk 8.4 or higher and tile 0.8 or higher.
-It is not possible to use both packages in one and the same application, because both are implemented in the same "scrollutil" namespace and provide identical commands (except for the "scrollutil::scrollednotebook" command, which is provided by the Scrollutil_tile package only).
+The main difference between the two is that Scrollutil_tile enables the tile-based, theme-specific appearance of scrollarea, scrollsync, and scrollableframe widgets, and provides the themed scrollednotebook and plainnotebook widgets; this package requires Tcl/Tk 8.4 or higher and tile 0.8 or higher.
+It is not possible to use both packages in one and the same application, because both are implemented in the same "scrollutil" namespace and provide identical commands (except for the commands "scrollutil::scrollednotebook", "scrollutil::plainnotebook", "scrollutil::addclosetab", "scrollutil::removeclosetab", and "scrollutil::closetabstate", which are provided by the Scrollutil_tile package only).

 To be able to use the commands and variables implemented in the package Scrollutil, your scripts must contain one of the lines